innoq/ml-ops.org/content/motivation.md

 Some problems can be too complex to be solved traditionally, and a probabilistic (stochastic) solution, implemented by using machine learning, might be the right way to pursue (e.g. spam filter, product recommendation, or fraud detection).

 Every machine learning pipeline is a set of operations, which are executed to produce a model.
-A ML model is roughly defined as a mathematical representation of a real-world process.
+An ML model is roughly defined as a mathematical representation of a real-world process.
-We might think about ML model as a function that takes some input data and produces an output (classification, sentiment, recommendation, or clusters).
+We might think about the ML model as a function that takes some input data and produces an output (classification, sentiment, recommendation, or clusters).
 The performance of each model is evaluated by using evaluation metrics, such as *precision & recall*, or *accuracy*.

 Placing models into production means making your models available to the software systems.